klebergermano/klebergermano.github.io/_posts/_drafts/2020-01-01-text-and-typography copy.md

 ---
-title: Text and Typography
-author: Cotes Chung
+title: Tipos de dados Javascript

 date: 2019-08-08 11:33:00 +0800
 categories: [Blogging, Demo]
-tags: [typography]
+tags: [javascript]
 math: true
 image: /assets/img/sample/devices-mockup.png
 ---

 This post is to show Markdown syntax rendering on [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork), you can also use it as an example of writing.
 Now, let's start looking at text and typography.

 ## Titles